 A digital publication "SDG Good Practices-A compilation of success stories and lessons learned in SDG implementation (First Edition)" , which features 16 SDG Good Practices from across the globe in response to the first open call.

-NOW OPEN !
 Second Open Call: Towards the Decade of Action to Deliver the Sustainable Development Goals

 SDG Good Practices, success stories and lessons learnED in the implementatIon of the 2030 Agenda